Jackie Slater: NFL's Iron Man

 Freshman McNair Breaks Out vs. Grambling

-Grambling State opened the 1991 SWAC season against Alcorn State.
+The SWAC champions – Grambling State opened the 1991 SWAC season against the Alcorn State Braves.

 And in the very first snap in the opening series, the Tigers knocked the Braves starting quarterback out of the game.
 The powerful Tigers, picked to win the conference title, had to feel their chances bolstered and started to feel confident of a certain win.